Topics: Culture + Society

 Well, let’s switch gears.
 Let’s talk about Donald Trump.

 I am not going to cast diagnostic labels as many psychiatrists have done in the media.
 That is, in my view, unprofessional and unethical as neither they or I have evaluated him.
 I am not going to use psychiatric jargon to label our president.
 And, I am not going to consider why he behaves the way he does.
 This would be pure speculation.

 I simply want to look at the behaviors described about Charlie.
 Clearly, Trump has repeatedly behaved similarly in all of the situations noted above.
 I need not detail what he has done, whom he has bullied or threatened, or who influenced him.
-We all can recite these details.
 They are in the news every day.